Shane Crawford (Jamaican footballer)

-Shane Crawford (born 16 November 1979 in Falmouth, Jamaica) is a Jamaican professional football player who plays as a defender.
+Shane Crawford (born 16 November 1979) is a Jamaican professional football player who plays as a defender.

 In 2000, Crawford began his professional career with Village United F.C. in Jamaica.
 In 2005, he signed with the Harrisburg City Islanders of the USL Second Division.
 In 2006, he spent the season with the Charleston Battery in the USL First Division.
 In the fall of 2006, he returned to Jamaica where he rejoined Village United.